kimtth/awesome-azure-openai-llm/README.md

 - What's the difference between LangChain and Semantic Kernel?

   LangChain has many agents, tools, plugins etc. out of the box.
 More over, LangChain has 10x more popularity, so has about 10x more developer activity to improve it.
-On other hand, **Semantic Kernel architecture and quality is better**, that's quite promising for Semantic Kernel. [@link](https://github.com/microsoft/semantic-kernel/discussions/1326)
+On other hand, **Semantic Kernel architecture and quality is better**, that's quite promising for Semantic Kernel.
+[Link](https://github.com/microsoft/semantic-kernel/discussions/1326)

 - What's the difference between Azure Machine Laering PromptFlow and Semantic Kernel?

   1. Low/No Code vs C#, Python, Java
   1. Focused on Prompt orchestrating vs Integrate LLM into their existing app.

+## **guidance**

+[guidance](https://github.com/microsoft/guidance): Simple, intuitive syntax, based on Handlebars templating.
+Domain Specific Language (DSL) for handling model interaction.

 # **Section 6** : Improvement #